 Opening the investment taps

 The “cash wedge” process is very sound and I will probably implement a derivative of this at some point.
 However, I think this strategy requires regular maintenance.

 - Treat any income from our pensions like it is: fixed-income.
-I will try to ensure this fixed-income allocation is about 30-40% of our portfolio.
-If we cannot meet this criterion I will use whatever portion of our investments to get this fixed-income allocation.
-It is my expectation that most of our fixed-income will pay for basic retirement expenses (all food, all shelter and all clothing).
-If not, we will have to a) work longer (to build our portfolio) or b) spend less in retirement or both.
+I will try to ensure this fixed-income allocation is about 30% of our total portfolio.
+If we cannot meet this criterion I will use whatever portion of our personal investments to get this fixed-income allocation.
+It is my expectation that (eventually) most of our fixed-income via workplace pensions will pay for basic retirement expenses (all food, all shelter and all clothing) in our 60s and beyond.
+Before those years, we’ll rely on our portfolio, particularly dividend income to cover our day-to-day expenses.

-- 50% invested in 20-30 dividend-paying stocks from Canada and the U.S. I will use the dividend income generated from these investments for living expenses.
-I figure $500,000 (if we can get there?) invested in these stocks should generate about $20,000 or so in dividend income per year for us before taxes.
+- 50% invested in ~30 dividend-paying stocks from Canada and the U.S. I figure $500,000 (if we can get there?) invested in these stocks should generate at least $20,000 in dividend income per year without touching the capital for life.